andras-mdc/pygyver/docs/facebook.md

 - push_conversions_api_events
 - push_conversions_api_batch

 The first function pushes a list of Facebook Events to the Conversions API.
-The latter function breaks up large amounts of events into batches.
+The latter function breaks up a DataFrame with a large number of events into batches returning a list of DataFrames.
 As of November 2020, the Facebook API will only accept 1,000 events per batch.
-Any larger batches will be dropped [Facebook API Docs](https://developers.facebook.com/docs/marketing-api/conversions-api/using-the-api#batch-requests) .
+Any larger batches will be dropped [Facebook API Docs](https://developers.facebook.com/docs/marketing-api/conversions-api/using-the-api#batch-requests).

-When executing the tests, ensure you've set up the following environment variables:
+When testing the Facebook Conversions API, ensure you've set up the following environment variables:
 - FACEBOOK_APPLICATION_CREDENTIALS -> token path
 - GOOGLE_APPLICATION_CREDENTIALS -> token path
 - BIGQUERY_PROJECT -> dev environment